-Mobile App Development Cost in 2026: Complete Pricing Guide
+Mobile App Development Cost in 2026: Real Pricing, Hidden Fees, Native vs Cross-Platform

 The most common first question we get from potential clients is: how much does a mobile app cost?
 The honest answer is: it depends.
 But that's not helpful, so let's break it down properly.